Last updated: 5 September, 2016.

 Battery and Charging

 Motorola claims the phone has “all-day battery,” whatever that means.
-The relatively small (5″) and low-resolution (720p) screen does minimise battery drain, however, and unless you’re binge-watching TV shows or playing intensive games to while away a long layover, you shouldn’t have to look for a power socket on all but the longest travel days.
+The battery size has noticeably increased from the previous model, but then again, so has the screen size and resolution.
+Unless you’re binge-watching TV shows or playing intensive games to while away a long layover, though, you shouldn’t have to look for a power socket until the end of all but the longest travel days.

 Capacity and Durability